 For the 31st time, the Student Union of the University of Tampere organizes the Women Culture Days – an event of feminist studies, art and activities.
 This year's event is called Rokitus – Rock it grrrl!
 As the name suggests, the event revolves around music, which is a means to interpret emotions as well as politics.

 Downtown Orienteering is a light-hearted competition where freshman teams, accompanied by more seasoned students, explore their new home town by visiting control points run by different associations and organizations around downtown.
-Downtown Orienteering takes place the Wednesday of the week after the Grand Opening Party, which means that in 2016, the famous Downtown Orienteering takes place on 13 September.
-The most successful teams will be handsomely rewarded at the afterparty in Ilona nightclub, where all teams and control point organizers get together for an unforgettable evening!
+Downtown Orienteering takes place the week after the Grand Opening Party, which means that in 2016, the famous Downtown Orienteering takes place on 13 September.
+The most successful teams will be handsomely rewarded at the afterparty in Pakkahuone, where all teams and control point organizers get together for an unforgettable evening!

 Downtown Orienteering is all about going all-in and sporting a positive attitude, so keep in mind that dressing up and bringing out the eccentric in you and your team is highly encouraged!
 Your team will also benefit from a punchy slogan to let the others know where you stand!
 Often it's not the perfect performance that wins the game but the most creative team (or the one who bribes the control point organizers).
 Furthermore, at the afterparty prizes will be awarded to not only the best team, but also to the team with the most flamboyant costumes and the one with the best vibes!